keithmburu/courses/theory/theory_final.md

 # Theory of Computing Final

-For the final project you will give a 10-15 minute presentation on an advanced topic in complexity or computability theory and submit a short report (at least 1.5 pages).
+For the final project you will give a 10-15 minute presentation on an advanced topic in complexity or computability theory and submit a short report.
 This may be an advanced topic from the textbook or a research paper.
 You may work with up to two partners, but in this case, each person is expected to contribute roughly equally in the presentation.

 You may use PowerPoint and/or the chalkboard for your presentation.
 If you use the chalkboard, you must submit to me your notes.